-Bowling Green State University (BGSU) is committed to maintaining standards outlined by accrediting agencies at all levels: institution (ex: Higher Learning Commission), unit (ex: Council for Accreditation of Educator Preparation (CAEP)), and program (ex: Accreditation Board for Engineering & Technology (ABET)).
+Bowling Green State University (BGSU) is committed to maintaining standards outlined by accrediting agencies at all levels: institution (e.g., Higher Learning Commission), unit (e.g., Council for Accreditation of Educator Preparation (CAEP)), and program (e.g., Accreditation Board for Engineering & Technology (ABET)).
 The Ohio Department of Higher Education (ODHE, formerly Ohio Board of Regents) also has a role in all university accreditations under the new guidelines for Program Review.
-New ODHE guidelines require an increased communication regarding accreditation and accreditation status changes of programs within institutes of higher education and their respective accrediting agencies.
+The ODHE guidelines require communication regarding accreditation and accreditation status changes of programs within institutes of higher education and their respective accrediting agencies.

 Many accreditation agencies are moving towards an expectation that programs adopt a continuous improvement model focusing on student outcomes/competencies.
 This approach takes time, careful consideration, planning, and monitoring on a regular basis.
-There are units within BGSU that can assist faculty, administrators, and BGSU personnel with various aspects of implementing a continuous improvement evaluation plan and the assessment of student outcomes/competencies necessary for accreditation (see Accreditation Resources).
-Additionally, communication and early action by all involved in accreditation is necessary given the increased need for external reporting about accreditation activities to state and national agencies.
+There are units within BGSU that can assist faculty, administrators, and BGSU personnel with various aspects of implementing a continuous improvement evaluation plan and the assessment of student outcomes/competencies necessary for accreditation.
+Additionally, open communication and early action by all involved in the accreditation process is necessary given the increased need for external reporting about accreditation activities to state and national agencies.

 A meeting between the Unit/Program Accreditation Liaison/Coordinator and the Director of Institutional Effectiveness must occur early in the accreditation cycle, typically two years before the self-study is due to the accreditors, to discuss data and institutional assistance is strongly recommended.

-Institutional Data (i.e., enrollment, graduation, etc.): All institutional data, used in accreditation reports (initial self-studies, continuing self-studies, annual updates, etc.), must be verified by the Office of Institutional Research (IR).
-Requests for institutional data from IR can be requested using the IR Data Request Form on the OIR homepage.
+Institutional Data (i.e., enrollment, graduation, etc.): All institutional data, used in accreditation reports (e.g., initial self-studies, continuing self-studies, annual updates, etc.) must come from or be approved by the Office of Institutional Research (OIR).
+Institutional data from the OIR may be requested using the OIR Data Request Form on the OIR homepage.
 All data used within accreditation reports must be vetted by the OIR.

-Please note that requests for institutional data from IR could take two weeks to fulfill depending on the complexity of the data request, availability of data, and capacity/activities within the IR office.
+Please note that requests for institutional data from the OIR could take two weeks or more to fulfill depending upon the complexity of the data request, availability of data, and capacity/activities within the OIR.
 Adequate time should be allowed so that data can be incorporated and used by the unit/program in completing the accreditation self-study/report.

-Please note that some accreditation systems require multiple institutional contacts (the President, Provost, Dean, Institutional Research Representative, etc.) to sign off on the submitted materials.
+Please note that some accreditation systems require multiple institutional contacts (e.g., President, Provost, Dean, Institutional Research Representative, etc.) to sign off on the submitted materials.
 If this is the case, more time may be needed to review the file.
-The President and/or Provost will not sign off on submitted materials for accreditation until review from the VPIE is completed.
+The President and/or Provost will not sign off on submitted materials for accreditation until review from the Director of Institutional Effectiveness is completed.

-Please note that accreditation team visits with the President and/or Provost will not be confirmed unless the VPIE has reviewed submitted accreditation reports and evidence files.
+Please note that accreditation team visits with the President and/or Provost will not be confirmed unless the Director of IE has reviewed submitted accreditation reports and evidence files.

 Communication with Accreditors: Changes in Accreditation Status, Final Accreditation Outcome & Significant Findings